menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the Canarsie Northeast neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Canarsie Northeast neighborhood have a highly unusual car ownership.
 53.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Canarsie Northeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Canarsie Northeast neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.9% of all neighborhoods in America.

 Diversity